nchern/go-snip/README.md

 :endfun
 ```

+Then in the command mode you can run a command like this: `:GoSnip fori 'foo()' index MAX`.
+It will insert the `for i ..` snippet at the cursor position.
+.
 ## TODO
 - [ ] read snippets from cache file at least for name listing
 - [ ] configurable snippets search root